 Staff attend higher education fairs, handle 1000’s of phone calls, manage our email enquiries and organise our numerous Open Days and evening events.

-The directorate also work on Widening Participation through our Schools and Colleges Liaison team.
+The directorate also work on Widening Participation through our Student Recruitment and Outreach team.

 The Student Services Directorate encompasses a range of professional support services which fully complement the student experience at Bucks.
 Our aim is to offer the best possible guidance and resources to enable students to gain as much as they can from their time at Bucks.
 Our services include: